 After getting settled in, we went for a walk around the city.
 The main street is full of modern shops selling knock-off clothing, but once you step away from the hustle and bustle you can quickly find yourself in cobblestone-paved alleys which were once home to the old merchants that built Huizhou.

 While Anhui is today considered one of the poorer provinces in China, it was from here that some of the most successful merchants of the dynastic era originated.
 They dominated in everyday commodities such as salt, tea and lumber.

 Wandering upwards, we arrived at a school sitting on a hill near the centre of the city.
-As well as a great view, we saw smallholdings squeezed into terraces either side of the path.
-A loud bark from an angry sounding dog made us retreat from venturing any further.
+As well as a great view, we saw smallholdings squeezed into terraces on either side of the path.
+A loud bark from an angry-sounding dog made us retreat from venturing any further.

 Back down on the other side of the city, we walked along winding Dounshan Street (斗山街) and were able to step inside some of the ancient villas.
 Most include interior courtyards open to the elements from above, held up by large wooden pillars.
 Lattice windows face inwards rather than out onto the lanes since the rich merchants of the time did not want people catching glimpses of their wealth or wives, concubines and daughters.

 While some of the villas are still occupied, many are in a poor state of repair and their interiors have collapsed.
 The complexity and ambiguity of land ownership in China often frustrate restoration efforts.